Definitions of fascism: Walter Benjamin's "Theories of German Fascism"

 This sort of syncretism may be seen in Italy's fetishism of the aristocracy in combination with Mussolini's use of the newly invented media-forms of radio and film.
 But in Germany we see the dynamic erupt on a larger and more effectively belligerent range and scope of practice.
 Mussolini's fascism was politically effective within the sphere of Italian politics and clearly had influence over the development of fascism in Germany.
 But what Hitler wanted to achieve, as opposed to the more circumscribed and inarticulately blustering expression of goals and means as voiced in Mussolini's policy and presentation, was on an altogether different scale and seemed closer to the mythical core of the appeal in fascism to begin with, as exemplified by the romanticism of technological warfare in Italian futurist writings.
-Benjamin would later develop this idea into a formula, anticipated at length in a number of passages in his "Theories of German Fascism," but stated as a more precisely delineated aphorism in his most famous essay, "Work of Art in the Age of Mechanical Reproduction":
+Benjamin would later develop this idea into a formula, anticipated at length in a number of passages in his "Theories of German Fascism", but stated as a more precisely delineated aphorism in his most famous essay, "Work of Art in the Age of Mechanical Reproduction":

 "All efforts to render politics aesthetic culminate in one thing: war.
 War and war only can set a goal for mass movements on the largest scale while respecting the traditional property system.
 This is the political formula for the situation.
 The technological formula may be stated as follows: Only war makes it possible to mobilize all of today’s technical resources while maintaining the property system.
 It goes without saying that the Fascist apotheosis of war does not employ such arguments.
 [It merely realizes them in the realm of aesthetics, and moves toward them in its policy]."

 Ruth Ben-Ghiat

-Ruth Ben-Ghiat, an American historian and cultural critic, described fascism as "the original phase of authoritarianism, along with early communism, when a population has undergone huge dislocations or they perceive that there's been changes in society that are very rapid, too rapid for their taste." and added that "These are moments when demagogues appeal.
-Mussolini was the first to come up after the war, and he promised this enticing mixture of hypernationalism and imperialism, like, 'We're gonna revive the Roman Empire.'"
+Ruth Ben-Ghiat, an American historian and cultural critic, described fascism as "the original phase of authoritarianism, along with early communism, when a population has undergone huge dislocations or they perceive that there's been changes in society that are very rapid, too rapid for their taste" and added that, "These are moments when demagogues appeal.
+Mussolini was the first to come up after the war, and he promised this enticing mixture of Hypernationalism and imperialism, like, 'We're gonna revive the Roman Empire.'"

 Umberto Eco

 In his 1995 essay "Ur-Fascism", cultural theorist Umberto Eco lists fourteen general properties of fascist ideology.
 He argues that it is not possible to organise these into a coherent system, but that "it is enough that one of them be present to allow fascism to coagulate around it".
 He uses the term "Ur-Fascism" as a generic description of different historical forms of fascism.
-The fourteen properties are as follows: